Simulation-based Inference via Langevin Dynamics with Score Matching: Discusssion

 Our idea of enforcing statistical structures on score-matching networks opens several promising avenues for future work.
 First, although our primary focus has been on Langevin dynamics and unimodal posteriors, the approach naturally extends to other gradient-based samplers that leverage score and Hessian information.
 Examples include Hamiltonian Monte Carlo \citep{neal2011mcmc}, preconditioned Langevin dynamics \citep{titsias2023optimal}, and Riemann manifold Langevin dynamics \citep{girolami2011riemann}.
 Incorporating our regularized score estimators into these samplers has the potential to further accelerate exploration of complex parameter spaces and to better exploit inherent low-dimensional structures.

 Second, the framework can be extended beyond Langevin-type methods to other generative models, such as diffusion models.
 Diffusion models \citep{songs2021score,song2021maximum} are fundamentally tied to score matching and have recently demonstrated superior approximation performance.
-Enforcing statistical structures within the diffusion process may improve both theoretical efficiency and empirical performance, and we view this as an important direction for future study.
+Enforcing statistical structures within the diffusion process may improve both theoretical efficiency and empirical performance, and we view this as an important future direction.

 Lastly, accurate estimation of scores and Hessians provides a foundation for posterior calibration under model misspecification, which is nearly unavoidable in real-world applications.
 For example, \citet{frazier2025synthetic} proposed calibrating BSL posteriors using approximate score and Hessian information derived under Gaussian assumptions on summary statistics.
 Our method is expected to improve upon this approach, since it learns gradient information directly from simulated datasets rather than relying on an ad hoc Gaussian approximation.